-Will the new film finally return the franchise to its golden years?
-Only time will tell.
-Get it?
-Terminator=time?
-You get it.
-As we speculate away and with a SPOILER ALERT here is my ranking of the Top 6 Terminator Franchise Entries:
+But did the new film finally return the franchise to its golden years?
+With a mushroom-cloud sized SPOILER ALERT here is my ranking of All 7 Terminator Franchise Entries:

-#6 Terminator Salvation
+#7 Terminator Salvation

 Christian Bale plays John Connor but is relegated to a side role in favour of Sam Worthington’s meh secret cyborg Marcus Wright.
 I say secret but it was spoiled in the trailer.
-Salvation could have been an epic sci fi war film but was more big budget Syfy movie of the week.
-Sadly the film is only famous for Bale’s offscreen blow out of a lighting guy.
+Salvation could have been an epic sci fi war film but was more a big budget Syfy movie of the week.
+Sadly the film is only famous for Bale’s off-screen blow out of a lighting guy.

-#5 Terminator Genisys
+#6 Terminator Genisys

 This franchise reboot gets a lot of hate but it is a watchable, moderately entertaining film.
-Sure the story tries to do too much with its parallel timelines and time jumping and Skynet as a literal killer app is kinda stupid.
-And Jai Courtney and Emilia Clarke as Kyle Reese and Sarah Connor respectively do lack the charisma and chemistry of Michael Biehn and Linda Hamilton in the first film.
+Sure the story tries to do too much with its parallel timelines and time jumping, and Skynet as a literal killer app is kinda stupid.
+And Jai Courtney and Emilia Clarke (future soldier Kyle Reese and mother of the future Sarah Connor respectively) do lack the charisma and chemistry of Michael Biehn and Linda Hamilton in the first film.
 Actually a blank sheet and a paper clip would probably have more chemistry than these two.

 But Arnie is back and his Pops Terminator is fun and features in some cool action scenes.
 J.K.
 Simmons also energises proceedings as Detective O’Brien though he could have used more screen time.
 And Jason Clarke’s Terminator John Connor is downright scary.
 Too bad they spoiled that twist in the trailer as well.
 What is it with Terminator movies and spoilerific trailers.
 Just stop it.
 Terminate it even.
 Geez!

-#4 Terminator 3: Rise of the Machines
+#5 Terminator 3: Rise of the Machines

 This was the first entry when people began to realise the idea well had started to run dry for the franchise.
 And I am sure it was no coincidence that this was also the first entry sans Cameron.
 Anywho let us time travel back to the T3 writer’s room for a minute: